zehata/zehata/README.md

 ## Current projects:
 - NUSMods: I used it significantly while studying at NUS, so I feel like contributing back.
 You can check out my PRs to have an idea of the quality of my work in production codebases and my TypeScript/React skills.
 My fork is only used for PRs towards the project, so you will find most of my correspondence at https://github.com/nusmodifications/nusmods.

-- My portfolio site ([zehata.dev](https://zehata.dev)): You can see how I am inventing new tech and pushing the boundaries of frontend development.
-You can check out the repo to see my abilities in architecturing a project, my TypeScript/React/Next.js/PostgreSQL/AWS competency, and how I am working towards writing well-tested code. (**New!** I have recently added tests and code coverage toolings.)
+- My portfolio site ([zehata.dev](https://zehata.dev)): You can check out the repo to see my abilities in the frontend, in architecturing a project, and my TypeScript/React/Next.js/PostgreSQL/AWS competency, and how I am working towards writing well-tested code. (**New!** I have recently added tests and code coverage toolings.)

 - Navaday: Current freelance project for a travel agent SME.
 Private freelance work, I will make it generic eventually.